 The City of Chicago's Emergency Travel Order transitioned to an Advisory only effective June 29, 2021.
-As of October 13, the Chicago Department of Public Health (CDPH) included 47 states (every state but Illinois, California and Connecticut) and three territories (every territory but Puerto Rico) on the travel advisory, who all surpassed the threshold of 15 cases per day, per 100,000 residents.
+As of January 11, the Chicago Department of Public Health (CDPH) included 49 states and four territories on the travel advisory, who all surpassed the threshold of 15 cases per day, per 100,000 residents.
 Chicago residents or visitors coming from these states are advised (not required) to do the following:

 Before travel, unvaccinated individuals traveling to a high-risk ("orange") state should:

 Get tested 1-3 days prior to departure.

 After travel, unvaccinated individuals returning from a high-risk ("orange") state should: